 It was sorta’ like in the Summer of 96 when I copped my first pager.
-I would have loved incessant pages from cheapV_I_A_G_R_A to hit me on my hitter and make me feel big-time (I got like, 3 pages that whole summer).
+I would’ve welcomed incessant pages from cheapV_I_A_G_R_A to hit me on my hitter and make me feel big-time — I got like, 3 pages that whole summer).

-I know I’ve strayed from my point, here, but I have to point out that the original AOL voice guy was recently spotted driving for Uber, how 2010s is that?
+Straying further from the point here — did you know the original AOL voice guy was recently spotted driving for Uber, how 2010s is that?

 SO HOW COOL IS EMAIL, NOW?